 The Curtis Summer Program is small and highly selective.
-Curtis chooses approximately 10 to 15 second-year law students to participate in our program.
-The summer program, which lasts 10 weeks, starts in late May and ends in early August.
+Curtis chooses approximately five to ten second-year law students to participate in our program.
+The summer program, which lasts ten weeks, starts in late May and ends in July.
 Grades and scores are not the only criteria for selection.
 Curtis looks for students who are confident, independent thinkers.

 Summer program components: